Xunnamius/black-flag/README.md

 ### It's Yargs All the Way down ✨

 At the end of the day, you're still working with yargs instances, so there's no unfamiliar interface to wrestle with and no brand new things to learn.
-All yargs features still work, the [yargs documentation][4] still applies, and Black Flag, as a wrapper around yargs, is [widely compatible][5] with the existing yargs ecosystem.
+All of yargs's killer features still work, the [yargs documentation][4] still applies, and Black Flag, as a wrapper around yargs, is [widely compatible][5] with the existing yargs ecosystem.

 For example, Black Flag helps you validate those [dynamic options][6] using the same yargs API you already know and love: